qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/crs.rst

      assert crs.isValid()

 * create an invalid CRS and then use one of the ``create*`` functions to initialize it.
-In the following example we use a Proj4 string to initialize the projection.
+In the following example we use a Proj string to initialize the projection.

   .. testcode::